 AC Milan 1993-94 Home Kit

 Sponsored by Lotto, the AC Milan 1993-94 home shirt was a kit of beauty.
-With the enlarged Motta advertisement stitch and the Scudetto shield it made players like Paolo Maldini into stars.
+With the enlarged Motta advertisement stitch and the Scudetto shield it made players like into stars.
 AC Milan won the Champions League and Serie A double in the kit.

 11 Best Club Kits from the 1990s